Why your CAT preparation plans are failing ?

 Why you want to spend 2 precious years and 2 million INR into an MBA program ?

 A B-school do not CREATE this attitude, they polish it through their rigorous curriculum.
 You have to create this attitude yourself.
 Whatever challenges you face in your preparation, which stops you from doing what is necessary to crack CAT, is your opportunity to prove that you deserve to be in a good Business School..
-To prove that you are a person whom a company is willing to pay.. or that you are a person who can handle challenging business roles and can get things done..
+To prove that you are a person who is worth that fat pay check.. that you are a person who can handle challenging business roles and can get things done..
 If you are not building this kind of attitude and just keep dreaming about that sweet pay-check and Euro trip, it is not going to workout.
 So If a question is posing an evil smile, just say, "I don't know how to solve you yet, But I will learn it and then I will solve you!"

 All the best folks!